 Were you in “physical control” of the vehicle?

 Although someone might not face an OVI charge for sleeping in their vehicle, Ohio has an additional charge to worry about: Physical Control of a Motor Vehicle While Impaired.
 If someone is in the driver’s seat2 of the car and possesses keys, they can be charged with physical control.
 Previous cases have even held that the keys being within reach is enough.

 What can you do if you are now facing criminal charges?

 As with many criminal offenses, an OVI or physical control conviction can turn on just a few facts.
 At The Law Office of Brian Jones, we can help you put the facts of your case in the best light possible.
 If you were arrested because you decided not to drive home, we can help.

-Contact us now to schedule your free consultation with a knowledgeable lawyer.
+Contact us now to schedule an appointment with a knowledgeable lawyer.